 The social studies program in first grade exposes the boys to information and literature that helps them develop an understanding and appreciation of other cultures, traditions, and heritage.
 They learn to identify similarities as well as differences between their culture and cultures past and present.
 Social studies is a time when the students work on making connections and communicating effectively by presenting cooperative research assignments, creating historical craft projects, and writing books.
 As the students travel the globe, they learn about the continents and oceans that make up our planet.
 Students learn the value of natural resources to all cultures and how these are used and conserved.
+Additionally, first grade students learn that they are part of a larger community and learn lessons that help develop empathy, kindness, and inclusion.

-The social studies curriculum explores the following thematic units in first grade:
+The social studies curriculum includes explores the following thematic units in first grade:

 - Family and Communities

 - Native People and Cultures

-- Colonial America
+- Early America

+- The Inuit of the Arctic

-- Australia And Aborigines
+- Australia and Aboriginial People

 Students in second grade focus on evaluating different types of communities.
 They look at communities of long ago, such as Ancient Egypt, and communities that are far away, such as those on the continent of Africa.
 Students in second grade are able to study these communities in order to evaluate different cultures, values, and beliefs in comparison to their own and our school community.
-Through the study of different cultures, second graders learn how to use a variety of maps, make comparisons compare and contrast living styles as dictated by environment, identify major landforms and bodies of water, are introduced to timelines, draw conclusions and use critical thinking about cultures.
+Through the study of different cultures, second graders learn how to use a variety of maps, make comparisons that compare and contrast living styles as dictated by environment, identify major landforms and bodies of water, are introduced to timelines, draw conclusions and use critical thinking about cultures.
 Second graders are taught the importance of being active members of their own community.
 Students learn about these responsibilities in the community through the management and support of a local food cupboard, among other activities.
 Community service projects foster empathy and reinforce an awareness of others and their circumstances.